-Before we head to the country's wild interior, we'll start with a day in the mangrove swamps and mudflats along the coast, where Rufous Crab-Hawk, White-bellied Piculet, Blood-colored Woodpecker, and Scarlet Ibis are among the possibilities.
-We'll visit the Rupununi Savanna to look for Bearded Tachuri, Crested Doradito, White-naped Xenopsaris, Giant Otter, Giant Anteater, and the many species attracted to the area's ponds, lakes, and marshes.
-And we'll make a side trip to marvel at the splendor of Kaieteur Falls, one of the world's largest single-drop waterfalls.
-Our guides look forward to sharing this comfortable wilderness adventure with you!
+Before we head to the country's wild interior, we'll start with a day birding in the rice fields, mangrove swamps, and mudflats along the coast, where Hoatzin, Rufous Crab Hawk, White-bellied Piculet, Blood-colored Woodpecker, and Scarlet Ibis are among the possibilities.
+En route to Iwokrama we'll make a side trip to marvel at the splendor of Kaieteur Falls, one of the world's largest single-drop waterfalls.
+Towards the end of the tour, we'll visit the Rupununi savanna to look for Bearded Tachuri, Giant Anteater, and the many species attracted to the area's ponds, lakes, and marshes, and we'll finish with a visit to the Ireng River along the border with Brazil, where the range-restricted Hoary-throated Spinetail and Rio Branco Antbird will be our primary targets.
+Join us for a comfortable wilderness adventure!

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.